 If you have used Steam for a long time with Steam cloud sync enabled, there might be many unwanted files and backups you need to delete to free up some space for new games.
 If you don’t know how to delete the Steam cloud saves, you can read this tutorial provided by MiniTool Partition Wizard.

 Cloud services are popular storage solutions nowadays.

-To enable it for a certain game, you just need to go to LIBRARY and right-click the target game and select Properties.
-Then select UPDATES tab and check Enable Steam Cloud synchronization for the game under Steam Cloud section.
+To enable it for a certain game, you just need to go to LIBRARY and right-click the target game, and select Properties.
+Then select the UPDATES tab and check Enable Steam Cloud synchronization for the game under the Steam Cloud section.

 If you have used Steam Cloud for months or even years, there might be a lot of game files or old backups which are not useful anymore.
 In this case, you can delete them to free up some space for new games.

 How to delete Steam cloud saves?
 Here is the tutorial.

 To delete Steam cloud saves, you need to take four moves.
 Firstly, make sure you have enabled Steam cloud feature.
 Secondly, delete the AppID folder of Steam.
 Thirdly, trigger the Steam cloud conflict.
 Finally, delete the stored cloud files.
 For more detailed information, refer to the steps below.

 Move 1: Make Sure the Steam Cloud Is Enabled

 Step 1: Open Steam, and click Steam button on the upper left corner.
 Then select Settings.

 Step 2: Click Cloud tab and make sure the option Enable Steam Cloud synchronization for the applications which support it has been checked.